beny23/myblog/content/posts/crypto_when_will_the_madness_stop.md

 # But why are you worried about the energy usage, it's all green energy!

-I've seen arguments made that we shouldn't worry about the energy impact, because crypto can utilise energy that would otherwise get wasted, and it's all clean green energy anyway!
+I've seen arguments made that we shouldn't worry about the energy impact, because Bitcoin can utilise energy that would otherwise get wasted, and it's all clean green energy anyway!
 [Nope](https://www.theguardian.com/world/2022/jan/06/kazakhstan-bitcoin-internet-shutdown) it's definitely not all green, and when blackouts in the mainly coal-driven energy system of Kazakhstan reveal that 18% of Bitcoin is mined there, it should set alarm bells off.